urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 Up until now, all of our repository management has been handled through our web browser.
 In practice, it is often easiest to create the initial repositories this way, you are likely creating that repository to help out with *version control* for locally-hosted files.
 In this section, we will take your remotely-stored repository and create a local copy - in a process called *cloning*.

 In order to do so, however, we recommend that you use GitHub Desktop.
 If you have not done so already, navigate to https://desktop.github.com/ to download the GitHub Desktop installer appropriate for your operating system.
+Once you have GitHub Desktop installed, you will need to associate your GitHub account with the Desktop client; see https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop for details on how to do this.

+You can *clone* your first repository in one of two ways:

+1. go to File... --> clone repository (or simply use the keyboard shortcut ctrl + shift + O).
+2. Click the arrow in the "Current Repositories" panel, in the top left.
+Then, click "add", and select "clone repository".

+Regardless of the approach taken, you should see this:

 ### Your third commit - adding files to a local repository with an R project